tuananh-lab/Script_Test_HSP019/README.md

 - **Factory Reset Button**: Run the script, press the button, and check the results on the terminal.
 - **Alarm IO**: When running the script, you will hear the relay click on/off.
 - **GPIO**: Run the script and measure the voltage on pins 2, 3, 4, and 5 of J1101 to check if it reaches 1.8V.
-- **Camera**:You will first select the type of camera to test, then choose between two modes: View Camera on Screen or Record Stream.
+- **Camera**: You will first select the type of camera to test, then choose between two modes: View Camera on Screen or Record Stream.

-    View Mode: To view the camera feed, ensure you have a display port connected.
+    - **View Mode**: To view the camera feed, ensure you have a display port connected.
 The camera output will be shown on the screen.

-    Record Mode: In this mode, the recorded MP4 file will be stored in the /data directory on the board.
-You can play this MP4 file using VLC, ffplay, or any other media player to verify the recording.
+    - **Record Mode**: In this mode, the recorded MP4 file will be stored in the `/data` directory on the board.
+You can play this MP4 file using VLC, `ffplay`, or any other media player to verify the recording.

 Make sure to perform the testing steps accurately to ensure the AIBOX functions operate as required.